adarshhh19/ChatGPT-Web-App-using-OpenAI-API/README.md

 💬 AI based chatbot
 A frontend-only AI-powered chatbot built using OpenAI’s GPT model.
-This minimal yet elegant web app allows users to interact with an intelligent assistant in real time — no backend or frameworks required
+This minimal yet elegant web app allows users to interact with an intelligent assistant in real time — no backend or frameworks required.

 🧠 Features
 💬 Chat with AI using natural language